top of page

 Professional Indemnity Insurance

-While it is not compulsory for RFMCs or A/I LFMCs to have professional indemnity insurance, many procure the same as a matter of good practice and comfort to their investors.
+While it is not compulsory for A/I LFMCs to have professional indemnity insurance, many procure the same as a matter of good practice and comfort to their investors.
 A disclosure is required to be made to the investors on the professional indemnity insurance arrangements or absence of the same.

 bottom of page